Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ## Key concepts

+Information about the key concepts on EventGrid, see [Concepts in Azure Event Grid][publisher-service-doc]

 ### EventGridPublisherClient
 `EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
 Either a list or a single instance of CloudEvent/EventGridEvent/CustomEvent can be sent.

 ### EventGridConsumer
 `EventGridConsumer` is used to desrialize an event received.

-For more information about the key concepts on EventGrid, see [Concepts in Azure Event Grid][publisher-service-doc]

 ## Examples